vmikk/phylonext_manual/docs/outputs.md

     More information on the comparisons of different formats for storing geospatial data can be found here:
     [http://switchfromshapefile.org/](http://switchfromshapefile.org/)

+## Dataset information

+The pipeline output contains two files with references to the original data sources, which can be used for citing the data and giving proper credit to the original data providers who collected and curated the data.

+Species occurrences - `results/pipeline_info/Dataset_DOIs.txt`
+Phylogenetic tree - `02.OTT_tree/citations.txt`

+The `Dataset_DOIs.txt` file also contains Digital Object Identifiers (DOIs) for the datasets, which can be used to create a derived dataset of species occurrences.
+For more information, see the `Derived datasets` paragraph in [the post-processing section](post.md).

 ## Pipeline summary

 In the `results/pipeline_info` directory, there are pipeline execution reports created by Nextflow.